devdotbo/bmn-evm-resolver/TEST_FLOW_FIXES.md

 ## Conclusion

-The test flow now successfully demonstrates the order creation and detection process in non-interactive mode.
-While there are still some issues with the actual escrow deployment, the core infrastructure for automated testing is now in place and functional.
+The test flow now successfully demonstrates the complete cross-chain atomic swap process:
+1. Alice creates orders which are saved as JSON files
+2. Bob (resolver) automatically detects orders via file monitoring
+3. Bob automatically approves tokens for the escrow factory
+4. Bob deploys destination escrow and locks tokens
+5. Alice can withdraw after timelocks expire
+6. The entire flow works in non-interactive mode with the `-y` flag